erik73/hassio-addons/phpmyadmin/DOCS.md

-# Home Assistant Add-on: "Unofficial" phpMyAdmin
+# Home Assistant App: "Unofficial" phpMyAdmin

 phpMyAdmin is a database administration tool for MySQL & MariaDB.
 Frequently used operations (managing databases, tables, columns, relations, indexes, users, permissions, etc) can be performed via the user interface, while you still have the ability to directly execute any SQL statement.

-This add-on was specifically designed to manage the official Home Assistant MariaDB add-on.
+This app was specifically designed to manage the official Home Assistant MariaDB app.

 ## Installation

-Follow these steps to get the add-on installed on your system:
+Follow these steps to get the app installed on your system:

 Add the repository `https://github.com/erik73/hassio-addons`.
-Find the "phpMyAdmin" add-on and click it.
+Find the "phpMyAdmin" app and click it.
 Click on the "INSTALL" button.

 ## Configuration

-**Note**: _Remember to restart the add-on when the configuration is changed._
+**Note**: _Remember to restart the app when the configuration is changed._

-Example add-on configuration:
+Example app configuration:

 ```yaml
 log_level: info